OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-06.md

 Then I heard what seemed to be a voice among the four living creatures, saying, “A quart of wheat for a denarius, and three quarts of barley for a denarius; and do not harm the oil and the wine.”

 ## Revelation 6:7
-When the Lamb opened the fourth seal, I heard the voice of the fourth living creature say, “Come!”
+As the Lamb opened the fourth seal, I heard the fourth living creature's voice say, “Come!”

 ## Revelation 6:8
 I looked, and there was a pale horse!
 Its rider was named Death, and Hades followed closely behind him.
 They were given authority over a fourth of the earth, to kill with sword, famine, plague, and by the wild beasts of the earth.